LoveDoLove/EasyKit/README.md

 * Customizable settings and configuration
 * Built-in logging and console management

-Whether you're setting up a new project, managing dependencies, or handling version control, EasyKit-CS provides a unified interface to handle these tasks efficiently.
+Whether you're setting up a new project, managing dependencies, or handling version control, EasyKit provides a unified interface to handle these tasks efficiently.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-EasyKit-CS is built with modern .NET technologies to provide a reliable and efficient development experience.
+EasyKit is built with modern .NET technologies to provide a reliable and efficient development experience.

 * [![.NET][DotNet-badge]][DotNet-url]
 * [![C#][CSharp-badge]][CSharp-url]